 For starters, better gas mileage.
 The savings will depend on the particular model.
-Also, you can drive more than 300 miles with a hybrid car without having to refuel, unlike some of the other newer energy-efficient cars.
+Also, you can drive many more miles with a hybrid car without having to refuel, compared to some other newer energy-efficient cars.

 Hybrid car owners can also save money on their taxes.
-You might be able to claim a federal income tax credit of up to $3,150.
+You might be able to claim a federal income tax credits.

 Most states offer some sort of financial benefit to hybrid car owners, too.
 HybridCars.com offers a listing of current state policies, but check with your state for additional details and updates.

-Driving a hybrid car could also give you a pass to use the high-occupancy vehicle (HOV) lanes in your state, even alone―provided that your model's fuel efficiency rating is at least 50% better in highway miles and 25% better in city miles than a conventional vehicle.
+Driving a hybrid car could also give you a pass to use the high-occupancy vehicle (HOV) lanes in your state, even alone―provided that your model's fuel efficiency rating meets the required standards.
 This is up to your state, so check the rules before you do it.

 Hybrid cars drive like an ordinary car, albeit more quietly.
 They score just as high in safety ratings, too.